 Tutorial: Polishing Epoxy Resin by Hand

-- First apply some of the colourless polishing paste to the cotton or linen cloth and then moisten it slightly with water.
+- First, apply some of the colorless polishing paste to the cotton or linen cloth and then moisten it slightly with water.

 - Then rub the cloth in slow, circular movements with a little pressure over your work.
 It may take some time before the surface has the desired shine.
 So you have to be patient.